jazg97/BloodAnalyzerSoftware/README.md

 $ python3 ./code/GUI.py
 ```

 Altenatively, you can just run the .exe.
-Either way, here are the steps you need to follow to create a new `CSV` file in the GUI.
+Either way, here are the steps you need to follow to create a new `CSV` file inside the GUI.

 <img alt="New Analaysis Procedure" src="docs/start_NewAnalysis.svg" width="100%">